apache/etch/README.txt

 	etch-java-runtime-1.0.2.jar
 	...

-The main items of interest are the java binding runtime, which you need to put on the classpath of your projects: etch-java-runtime-1.0.2.jar.
+The main items of interest are the language binding runtimes, which you need to link with your projects.

+For java you need to put on the classpath of your projects: etch-java-runtime-1.0.2.jar.
 There is source code to go with it in etch-java-runtime-1.0.2-src.zip.

 The C# (.NET 2.0) Etch.dll should be added to any C# projects.